rlridenour/jekyll-blog/_posts/2016-04-11-venn-diagrams-with-latex-and-tikz.md

 ### Universal Affirmations

 Shading everything that is one circle, but not in another is a bit trickier.
 It involves using something called the "even odd rule" in TikZ.
+Since I don't quite understand how the rule works, this involved a bit of trial-and-error on my part.
+If there is a more efficient way, then please leave a comment.
 This code shades the portion of the subject circle that is not in the predicate circle:

 ``` tex
 \begin{tikzpicture}[thick]